Teaching duties and Students Advised

 - Cost-effective Simulation-based Test Selection in Self-driving Cars Software with SDC-Scissor.
 SANER 2022

-Pooja Rani, PhD student at University of Bern, Switzerland (from 2018).
+Pooja Rani, PhD student at the University of Bern, Switzerland (from 2018) - currently she is a postdoc at the University of Zurich.

 - Best PhD Thesis Award: Congratulations to Pooja Rani on receiving an award at the University of Bern for her Ph.D. thesis entitled "Assessing Comment Quality in Object-Oriented Languages" (image)